mbsync

 TrashNewOnly yes|no

 When trashing, copy only not yet propagated messages.
-This makes sense if the remote Store has a Trash as well (with TrashNewOnly no).
+This makes sense if the opposite Store has a Trash as well (with TrashNewOnly no).
 (Default: no)

 TrashRemoteNew yes|no